chatswithjc/godisgood/content/en/docs/book/your-identity.md

 ---
 title: "Your Identity"
-description: "Followers of God have a deeply rooted belief that God is in control of everything in our lives"
+description: ""
-lead: ""
+lead: "Followers of God have a deeply rooted belief that God is in control of everything in our lives.
+The only identity that really matters is the one we gained in a relationship with God."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false